BreeeZe/rpos/README.md

 ## How to Install on a Raspberry Pi:

 STEP 1 - PI
-  Run ‘rasps-config’ and enable the camera and reboot
+  Run ‘raspi-config’ and enable the camera and reboot

 STEP 2 - GET NODEJS v6 from NODESOURCE and Live555
 ```